Nurture the Mother to Nurture the Baby

 With growing numbers of New Mamas experiencing postpartum depletion, depression or other related mental health issues it is time to turn the tide and revive our traditional care practises, within a modern context.

 We live and work on Biripi country, within the Biripi nation.
 We pay our respects to these custodians, past, present and future.
 Standing beside Aboriginal people on their journey for voice, truth telling and treaty.
-This will always be Bandjalang country.
+This will always be Biripi country.